How many students with disabilities receive services?

 # Rounds to zero.

-NOTE: Prior to October 1994, children and youth with disabilities were served under Chapter 1 of the Elementary and Secondary Education Act as well as under the Individuals with Disabilities Education Act (IDEA), Part B. Data reported in this table for years prior to 1994–95 include children ages 0–21 served under Chapter 1.
+NOTE: Prior to October 1994, children and youth with disabilities were served under Chapter 1 of the Elementary and Secondary Education Act as well as under the Individuals with Disabilities Education Act (IDEA), Part B. Data reported in this table for years prior to 1994-95 include children ages 0-21 served under Chapter 1.
 Data are for the 50 states and the District of Columbia only.
-Increases since 1987–88 are due in part to new legislation enacted in fall 1986, which added a mandate for public school special education services for 3- to 5-year-old disabled children.
-Some data have been revised from previously published figures.
-Detail may not sum to totals because of rounding.SOURCE: U.S. Department of Education, National Center for Education Statistics (2012).
-Digest of Education Statistics, 2011 (NCES 2012-001), Table 46.
+Increases since 1987–88 are due in part to new legislation enacted in fall 1986, which added a mandate for public school special education services for 3- to 5-year-old children with disabilities.
+Detail may not sum to totals because of rounding.SOURCE: U.S. Department of Education, National Center for Education Statistics.
+(2013).
+Digest of Education Statistics, 2012 (NCES 2014-015), Table 48.

 Related Tables and Figures: (Listed by Release Date)